You know the one! The towering glacier-capped strato volcano Eyjafjallajokull is probably the most famous volcano in the world today.

 A large magma chamber under the mountain feeds Eyjafjallajokull.
 The chamber derives magma from the tectonic divergence of the Mid-Atlantic ridge.
 The volcano is a part of the chain of volcanoes that stretch across Iceland, including volcanoes like Hekla, Katla and Grimsvotn.
 Eyjafjallajokull and Katla, neighbouring volcanoes, are believed to be related.

-Eruptions of Eyjafjallajokull have usually been followed by eruptions of Katla, which is a far larger and more powerful volcano than Eyjafjallajokull.
+Eruptions of Eyjafjallajokull have usually been followed by eruptions of the volcanoe Katla, which is a far larger and more powerful volcano than Eyjafjallajokull.
 As former president, Olafur Ragnar Grimsson, said referring to Katla: “You ain’t seen nothing yet!”

 Eyjafjallajokull and the South Shore of Iceland